Git Feature Branch Workflow

 Before she starts developing a feature, Mary needs an isolated branch to work on.
 She can request a new branch with the following command:

 marys-feature based on

 main, and the -b flag tells Git to create the branch if it doesn’t already exist.
 On this branch, Mary edits, stages, and commits changes in the usual fashion, building up her feature with as many commits as necessary:

-git status git add <some-file>
+git add <some-file>

 Mary adds a few commits to her feature over the course of the morning.
 Before she leaves for lunch, it’s a good idea to push her feature branch up to the central repository.
 This serves as a convenient backup, but if Mary was collaborating with other developers, this would also give them access to her initial commits.

 git push -u origin marys-feature

 This command pushes